dotnet/docs-maui/docs/user-interface/controls/tableview.md

 - `Form`, for presenting a data input form.
 - `Data`, for presenting data.

+> [!NOTE]
+> <xref:Microsoft.Maui.Controls.TableView> isn't designed to support binding to a collection of items.

 ## Create a TableView

 To create a table, create a <xref:Microsoft.Maui.Controls.TableView> object and set its `Intent` property to a `TableIntent` member.
 The child of a <xref:Microsoft.Maui.Controls.TableView> must be a `TableRoot` object, which is parent to one or more `TableSection` objects.
 Each `TableSection` consists of an optional title whose color can also be set, and one or more <xref:Microsoft.Maui.Controls.Cell> objects.